Juri (Street Fighter): Gameplay

-Juri has a number of special techniques; all of which utilize quarter-circle, shoryuken, and similar motions.
-These include a quick flip kick, a dive kick, and a technique called Fuhajin kick, which allows fireballs to be fired from her feet.
+Juri has a number of special techniques; all of which utilize quarter-circle, shoryuken and similar motions.
+These include a quick flip kick, a dive kick and a technique called Fuhajin kick, which allows fireballs to be fired from her feet.
 These fireballs can be controlled by the strength of the kick input; depending on it, the fireballs will travel at different angles.
 Players may also store fireballs by holding down the kick button.
-1UP.com editor Richard Li compared this mechanic to Gilgamesh's from Fate/Unlimited codes.
+1UP.com editor Richard Li compared this mechanic to Gilgamesh's from Fate/unlimited codes.
 Players may store three sets of fireballs by holding three buttons to charge them, choosing to release them in tandem or one-by-one.
 GamesRadar editor Brett Elston commented that while her dive kick was "so much fun that it’s almost irresistible," it "shouldn't be your first choice every time you get into the air."
 He adds that the move is so overused by Juri players that players can beat them without attacking.
 Juri's special attacks include the Senpusha wheel kick and the Shikusen triple air kick.
 Her ultra attacks include the Feng Shui Engine, which allows her normal attacks to chain upwards for a short time; and the Kaisen Dankairaku.
 In one of her ultra moves, she was intended to kiss the opponent's cheek, but this was toned down.
 Okada commented that other ideas were so extreme that the game would have needed a higher content rating.
 She also has a pinwheel kick attack, which acts as an "offensive chip damage" attack.
 In discussing the pinwheel kick, developer Tamamura commented that females in fighting games typically have attacks with several hits to them, describing this move as an example of how she likes to show off.
 A dodge technique was implemented as a means of reflecting her personality, with developer Okada stating that it is a move that "puts her opponent off balance."
 He goes on to describe her as "one of the fastest and trickiest characters in Street Fighter history."

-Merchandise and reception
+Promotion and reception

 A resin statue of Juri was created by SOTA Toys and made available for the release of Super Street Fighter IV.
+A Character Popularity Poll made by Capcom in late 2017 revealed that Juri is the third most popular character in the Street Fighter franchise.
+Professional wrestler Zelina Vega cosplayed as Juri at The 2023 Royal Rumble, to promote the character's appearance in Street Fighter 6.